priv-kweihmann/meta-sca/docs/conf/output_formats.md

 The diff format is the same as [console output](#console-format), but shows only the items changed since the last run.
 So this mode might be useful when actively working on recipes and sources

-## codeclimate format
+## stat format

-This export format is compatible to CodeClimate exports and can be used in several editions of Gitlab.
+This export format is structured-acceptance-test exports and can be used in several editions of Gitlab.
 The complete format is described [here](https://github.com/fulldecent/structured-acceptance-test/blob/master/Stat-Output.md)

 ## sarif format